Ybalrid/Ogre_glTF/README.md

  - [x] Load animation information and create animations from them
  - [ ] ~~Load mesh "target" information and create Ogre "morph" target from them~~ (Ogre 2.1 doesn't support them yet)

-In parallel, it could be interesting to use glTF as a "scene" loading format. glTF supports multiple scenes, with nodes having parent/child relations and that can have meshes attached to them

 ## Known issues